Do you want to build a Stargate and DHD yourself?

-- 176 audio files with sound effects and audio clips from the show.
+- Lots of audio files with sound effects and audio clips from the show.

 - Access to an online picture gallery containing a lot of extra WIP pictures and videos of the Stargate Project.

 After publishing this Stargate project online much of the feedback I am getting are from people asking if they can buy a Stargate or if they can buy the files needed to make one themselves.
-Sadly I do not have the time and capacity to be able to make and sell whole complete Stargates.
-It’s really time consuming work.
+Sadly, I do not have the time and capacity to be able to make and sell whole complete Stargates.
+It is time-consuming work.
 However, I have put together this page where you can buy an archive of the needed files.
-I think the “Making the Stargate” and “Making the DHD” pages gives you a good starting point for how it’s made.
-Together with the files, the tips and suggestions on this page it should be possible for others to make their own Stargates.
-Keep in mind it is a lot of work, and I can not give you any guarantees that you are able to make a Stargate yourself, even if you buy the files.
+I think the “Making the Stargate” and “Making the DHD” pages give you a good starting point for how it is made.
+Together with the files, the tips, and suggestions on this page it should be possible for others to make their own Stargates.
+Keep in mind it is a lot of work, and I cannot give you any guarantees that you are able to make a Stargate yourself, even if you buy the files.

 If you buy the files and use them for anything fun, like making a Stargate of your own.
 I would really like to see it.
 Send me an email to firstname.lastname@example.org and show me a picture.